jeremyckahn/fix-commas/README.md

 This tool is pretty bare-bones:

-  * No support for comments
+  * Only partial support for comments
   * Only goes from comma-first to comma-last, not the other way around

 If you'd like to improve this project, pull requests are welcomed!